Longhorn-Riichi/longhornriichi.com/ronhorn.md

 # Club Operation Commands

+## Help commands

+#### `/help`
+Privately displays help about club online games, including the [Mahjong Soul] lobby IDs and how to start club games.

+#### `/help_commands`
+Privately displays a list of bot commands and their usages.

+#### `/help_officer_commands`
+Privately displays a list of officer-only bot commands and their usages.

 ## Registration commands

 #### `/register real_name [friend_id]`
-Registers the user's Discord account with the club, along with a preferred name and optionally the user's Mahjong Soul account.
+Registers the user's Discord account with the club.
+Registration is required to show up on the club leaderboard.
+Must enter a preferred name, and optionally the user's Mahjong Soul account.
 Can be used to update an existing registration.

 #### `/unregister`
-Removes own registration.
+Removes your own registration (from `/register`).

 #### `/unregister_other server_member`
-Removes any registration. (only usable by officers)
+Unregister a given Discord user. (only usable by officers)

 ## Membership Management Commands

 #### `/update_membership server_member membership`
-Updates any member's paid membership status. (only usable by officers)
+Updates a given Discord user's paid membership status. (only usable by officers)

 #### `/replace_role old_role [new_role]`
 Removes a role from everyone, or replace a role with another one for everyone with that role. (only usable by officers)